Quick Verdict

 Component 1: Platform Subscription Cost

-This is the only component most comparisons measure.
-Monthly subscription fees, usage overages, additional feature costs.
-The analysis above covers this.
+The only component most comparisons measure.
+Monthly fees, usage overages, additional feature costs.
+The pricing analysis above covers this in full.

 Component 2: Implementation Cost (One-Time)